Resources for Preschool at Home

 Four preschool children later, I can honestly say that choosing to do preschool at home can lead to some of the sweetest early learning memories for you and your child.

-While homeschooling 4 children for preschool, I researched and tried several different curriculums and resources.
+While homeschooling 4 children through preschool, I researched and tried several different curriculums and resources.
 In this post, I’ll share my favorite resources for preschool at home as well as a few super popular items I thought weren’t really worth it!

 My basic approach for kids ages 0-4 has been to focus on play (alone & with others), developing daily routines, instilling good habits, playing outside, reading a lot, and keeping childhood simple and free of busyness.